Fourth Week of January 2021

 ▶ Sectors that had been filled only with dreams and hope are now acquiring substance.

-□ Jung Won-o, mayor of Seoul’s Seongdong District, says, “We will introduce crime-prevention technology using CCTV combined with AI." … unlisted company N3N says, “We will enter the SOC market with AI-based CCTV video-analysis technology."
+□ Jung Won-o, mayor of Seoul’s Seongdong District, says, “We will introduce crime-prevention technology using AI-enabled CCTV." … unlisted company N3N says, “We will enter the SOC market with AI-based CCTV video-analysis technology."

 ▶ N3N currently supplies Samsung Electronics, Hyundai Motor Group, POSCO, and others.
 IPO planned for the second half of the year.